-With cruelty-free investing options becoming more available in the past few years through companies like Karner Blue Capital, each of us has more opportunities to invest wisely and compassionately after carefully reviewing our overall financial situation.
+With cruelty-free investing options becoming more available in the past few years through companies like Karner Blue Capital and Invest Vegan, each of us has more opportunities to invest wisely and compassionately after carefully reviewing our overall financial situation.

 An important starting point is to identify companies that do and that don’t test cosmetics, toiletries, and other household products on animals.
 PETA maintains an exhaustive listing of these companies in our Caring Consumer Database, where you can search by company and by product to find out if a company supports animal testing.

 Most commonly, investors eliminate the companies that test products on animals from their portfolios.
 Alternatively, some investors choose to selectively invest in the companies that have agreed to ban testing on animals permanently.

 Another good starting point is to research companies in specific sectors of the economy that you are interested in considering for your investments.
 Besides the companies conducting or sanctioning vivisection, please also remember to exclude companies that exploit animals or cause them suffering in other ways, such as companies that use animals in the process of creating food, clothing, or entertainment; destroy the environment; otherwise contribute to the exploitation and suffering of animals.

 For example, exercise great caution before selecting companies in at least the following sectors of the economy: building and construction, chemicals, clothing and apparel, consumer products, energy, food and beverages, leisure and recreation, medical supplies, mining, oil, and pharmaceuticals.